Frequently Asked Questions

 The L.A.
 County Department of Public Health website has detailed information on home isolation in a dozen languages here.
 (See "What You Should Know"; "What if I'm Sick")

-Should I cover my face when I leave home and interact with others?
+Do I have to cover my face when I leave home and interact with others?

 Yes.
 You are required to wear a face covering when you leave your home and will be near other people.

 Wearing a face covering will help to contain your respiratory droplets.
 But a face covering is not a substitute for other critical measures to slow the spread of COVID-19 — most importantly, staying home, practicing safe physical distancing, washing your hands often, and cleaning and disinfecting frequently touched surfaces.

 Face coverings were previously required to enter essential businesses like grocery stores.
 Now they’re required anywhere outside of your home, including:

 - If you visit any retail business (except those in indoor malls), including those that are open only for curbside or doorside pick-up;